-The Supreme Leader appoints half of the 12-member Council of Guardians; and the head of Iran's judiciary (currently Ayatollah Sadeq Larijani).
+The Supreme Leader appoints half of the 12-member Council of Guardians;2 and the head of Iran's judiciary (currently Ayatollah Sadeq Larijani).
 Headed by Ayatollah Ahmad Jannati, the conservative-controlled Council of Guardians reviews legislation to ensure it conforms to Islamic law, and it screens election candidates and certifies election results.
-The Supreme Leader appoints members of the 42-member Expediency Council, set up in 1988 to resolve legislative disagreements between the Majles and the Council of Guardians.
-The Expedience Council's powers were expanded in 2006 to include oversight of the executive branch (cabinet) performance.
+The Supreme Leader appoints members of the 42-member "Expediency Council," set up in 1988 to resolve legislative disagreements between the Majles and the Council of Guardians.
+The Expediency Council's powers were expanded in 2006 to include oversight of the executive branch (cabinet) performance.
 Its members serve five-year terms; its chairman, appointed most recently in February 2007, is Ali Akbar Hashemi-Rafsanjani.
-He retains that post, although he was removed in March 2011 as head of the Assembly of Experts (see below).
+He retains that post for now, although he was removed in March 2011 as head of the Assembly of Experts (see below) and many expect him to be removed as Expediency Council chair as well.
 The Expediency Council's executive officer is former Revolutionary Guard commander-in-chief Mohsen Reza'i.